The Sea And Sand of MUI NE

 Here we were, in the middle of nowhere, it was almost noon, no shade, just the black tar.
 The driver shooed us off the bus – it was too dangerous to stay there.

-Only the American guy insisted on staying on the bus – for what reason ever.
+Only the American guy insisted on staying on the bus – for whatever reason.

-The rest of us was hanging around in the frying heat.
+The rest of us were hanging around in the frying heat.

-The driver was laying under the vehicle and while he was…checking, parts of the engine kept dropping.
+The driver was lying under the vehicle and while he was…checking, parts of the engine kept dropping.

 Bus from Mui Ne to Da Lat